husarion/rosbot_xl_ros/ROS_API.md

 **Available Launch Files:**

-- `bringup.launch.py` - is responsible for activating all logic related to the robot's movement and processing of sensory data.
+- `bringup.launch.py` - is responsible for communicating with firmware and activating all logic related to the robot's movement and processing of sensory data.
-- `combined.launch.py` - launches `bringup.launch.py` ​​and communication with the firmware allows you to control the robot.
+- `microros.launch.py` - establishes connection with the firmware.

 **Launch Params:**